siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 the system "stores more data."
 It becomes better tuned to what should count as the return of the same pattern.

+But repeated input does not guarantee repeated resonance.
+The loop that meets a pattern for the second time is no longer exactly the loop that met it the first.
+Prior encounter may have retuned one pathway, damped another, primed a new comparison, or shifted the scale at which uptake occurs.
+So the "same" input may grip one loop and not another, or the same loop now and not later.

 But repeated accumulation still does not guarantee truth.
 A loop may accumulate the wrong regularity, stabilize a partial shadow, or become exquisitely tuned to one aspect while remaining blind to another.
 So resonance explains how